gzigzigzeo/sidekiq-grouping/README.md

 ...
 ```

-This jobs will be grouped into a single job with the single argument:
+This jobs will be grouped into the single job with the single argument:

 ```ruby
 [